BestTimesToVisit.com Logo

 packing

 Pack light, comfortable clothing suitable for warm weather.
-Rain is possible year-round, so a light rain jacket or poncho is a must.
-Comfortable walking shoes are essential for exploring the city on foot.
+Rain is possible year-round, so a light rain jacket or poncho is essential.
+Comfortable walking shoes are a must, as you'll likely be doing a lot of walking.
+Don't forget insect repellent, sunscreen, and a reusable water bottle to stay hydrated.

 Weather Details